Skip to main content

 Inviting teammates

-1. Open Settings with the team organization active.
+1. Open Settings → Members & roles with the team organization active.

-2. In the Organization card, enter the teammate’s email and a role, and click Invite.
+2. Under Members & roles, enter the teammate’s email and a role, and click Invite.

 3. No email is sent (v1).
 When someone signs in to Pipefort with that email address, a banner on the Settings page shows the pending invite with an Accept button.
 Tell them out-of-band.